Theses, Project Studies & IDPs

 Application

-If you are interested in doing your Bachelor (Master)’s Thesis at our group, then please send an e-mail (in English) to logtheses.log@mgt.tum.de with the following information:
+If you are interested in doing your Bachelor (Master)’s Thesis at our group, then please send an e-mail (in English) to logtheses.log(at)mgt.tum.de with the following information:

 - CV